-Financial aid is available in the form of fellowships, teaching assistant (TA), and research assistant (RA) positions for both domestic and international students.
+Financial aid for CEGE graduate students is available in the form of fellowships, teaching assistant (TA), and research assistant (RA) positions for both domestic and international students.
 A 50% appointment (i.e., 20 hours per week) includes a stipend (standard $25.47/hr), full tuition, and health insurance.

 Although competition is keen, nearly all of our full-time graduate students receive financial aid through the department.
 Please note that students in the Master of Science Plan C or Master of Engineering programs are not typically awarded financial aid.